myhzyy/WeatherMate/README.md

 ### 🖥️ 5.
 Set up and run the Frontend (Vite + React)

-- In a seperate terminal, run:
+- In a seperate terminal, from the root directory, run
+- cd Frontend
 - npm install
 - npm run dev
 - this will start the frontend on